-In October 2015, our Board of Directors authorized our management to repurchase up to \$5 million of our common stock commencing in December 2015.
+In October 2015, our Board of Directors authorized our management to repurchase up to \$5.0 million of our common stock commencing in December 2015.
 We may not be able to purchase this amount of shares in the open market or in privately negotiated transactions in compliance with applicable securities regulations.
 Future share repurchases are subject to the discretion of our Board of Directors and will depend, among other things, upon our earnings, capital requirements and financial condition.
 While we have authorized a share repurchase program, we are not required to repurchase the full dollar amount of shares authorized for repurchase and we may reduce or eliminate our share repurchase program in the future.
 The reduction or elimination of our share repurchase program, particularly if we do not repurchase the full dollar amount of shares authorized under the program, could adversely affect the market price of our common stock.
-As of December 31, 2015 we had repurchased a total of 41,332 shares at a cost of \$155,000, which includes \$1,000 in fees paid to our broker.
-Through February 29, 2016, we had repurchased a total of 126,356 shares at a cost of \$512,000 which included fees paid to our broker of \$3,000.
+As of December 31, 2016, we had repurchased a total of 283,137 shares at a cost of \$1,133,000, including fees paid to our broker.
+Through February 28, 2017, we had repurchased a total of 297,020 shares at a cost of \$1,195,000, including fees paid to our broker.